-In the two primary ways to run Anchore Enterprise out-of-the-box, the enterprise quickstart’s docker-compose or the anchore-engine helm chart, RBAC is configured and enabled by default if you enable the enterprise features.
+There are two primary ways to run Anchore Enterprise out-of-the-box: the enterprise quickstart’s docker-compose or the anchore-engine helm chart.
+RBAC is configured and enabled by default if you enable the Enterprise features.

 The services that need extra configuration in order to enable RBAC are: